paulmsmith/govuk-designsystem-flow-diagram-miro/README.md

 1. Create a new Miro board or open an existing one that you would like to add these flow diagram components to
 2. In a new tab or window go to the publically accessible version of the [GOVUK Design System Flow Diagram for Miro](https://miro.com/app/board/o9J_ldS3wF8=/)
-3. Find the following frame:
+3. Find the following frames:

 ![The frame to copy from](frame-example.png)